-Fine Art Nature Photographer Gregor Schöpf shoots Nature through the lens of Japanese aesthetic sensibility Wabi-Sabi (侘寂).
+Nature Photographer Gregor Schöpf shoots Nature through the lens of a Japanese aesthetic, Wabi-Sabi (侘寂).